Iowa State vs. Baylor NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Baylor and its opponents have combined to score more than 48 points in all three games this season.
+- Baylor's games have gone over 47.5 points in all three opportunities this season.

-- The two teams combine to average 73.7 points per game, 25.7 more than the total in this contest.
+- The two teams combine to average 73.7 points per game, 26.2 more than the over/under in this contest.

-- The 24.6 combined points per game that these two squads have allowed this season are 23.4 fewer than the 48 over/under in this contest.
+- The 24.6 combined points per game that these two squads have allowed this season are 22.9 fewer than the 47.5 total in this contest.

-- The Cyclones and their opponents have scored an average of 49.0 points per game in 2021, 1.0 more than Saturday's total.
+- Cyclones games this season feature an average total of 49.0 points, a number 1.5 points higher than Saturday's over/under.

-- The 52.2 PPG average total in Bears games this season is 4.2 points more than this game's over/under.
+- In 2021, games involving the Bears have averaged a total of 52.2 points, 4.7 more than the set over/under in this contest.

 Iowa State Stats and Trends

-- So far this season Iowa State has one win against the spread.
+- Thus far this year Iowa State has one win against the spread.

-- The Cyclones covered the spread in their only game when favored by 6.5 points or more.
+- This season, the Cyclones won ATS in their only game as a favorite of 7 points or more.

 - Iowa State is 1-1 against the spread and 2-1 overall this season when the team records more than 11.3 points.

-- In games that Iowa State amasses over 227.3 yards, the team is 1-1 against the spread and 2-1 overall.
+- In games that Iowa State amasses more than 227.3 yards, the team is 1-1 against the spread and 2-1 overall.

-- The Cyclones have five turnovers this season, equal to the number of takeaways for the Bears.
+- This year, the Cyclones have turned the ball over five times, while the Bears have forced five.

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.